 What Smoothie Ingredients Are Good for Diabetics?

-In addition to fiber, healthy fats, and plant-based protein, adding vegetables or fruits to smoothies can benefit people with diabetes.
+Adding vegetables or fruits to smoothies, along with fiber, healthy fats, and plant-based protein, can benefit people with diabetes.
 Non-starchy vegetables can help to make smoothies more filling and provide additional nutrients without significantly increasing the carbohydrate content.

-Smoothie ingredients that are good for diabetics typically have a low glycemic index, are nutrient-dense, and help with blood sugar management.
+Smoothie ingredients that are good for people with diabetes typically have a low glycemic index, are nutrient-dense, and help with blood sugar management.
 Some examples of such ingredients include:

 Low-carb fruits